netlify-labs/netlify-plugin-sitemap/README.md

 ### Pretty URLs

-Pretty urls a.k.a. `site.com/index.html` being turned into  `site.com/` is on by default.
+Pretty urls a.k.a. `site.com/index.html` being turned into  `site.com/` is off by default.

-To disable this feature set the `prettyURLs` option to `false`
+To enable this feature set the `prettyURLs` option to `true`

 ```toml
 [[plugins]]